swanson/no-extra-points/_posts/2019-02-15-week-2-fanball-plays.md

 ## QB Luis Perez – Birmingham Iron (\$6,000)

-While 6k may not seem cheap, Luis Perez remains reasonably priced with only 4-5 quarterbacks posting reasonable numbers in Week 1.
+While 6k may not seem cheap, Luis Perez remains reasonably priced with only 4-5 quarterbacks posting serviceable numbers in Week 1.
 The Texas A&M Commerce-product posted an impressive 252 passing yards on 33 attempts, while rushing 6 times in Week 1.
 Perez and the Iron tied for the second-most plays in Week 1 (68) and now enter Week 2 as 7-point favorites.
 As the cheapest viable quarterback on the board, Perez warrants consideration across game formats.

 ## Ladarius Perkins – Birmingham – (\$4,800)